COVID-19-Israel/Covid-19-data/README.md

 ## How to use our data

 It is possible to download all of are information from our website (http://18.196.160.214/rest/), as csv files.
 Because we gather information from diffrent data sources - it may be inconsistent.
-We don't remove or solve these inconsistencies, we leave this job to the analysts to slove according to there understanding.
+We don't remove or solve these inconsistencies, we leave this job to the analysts to slove according to their understanding.
 A few recomendations:
 * Use the specific data base if they exsist - for example, if you want to find info about Italy, use COVID-19 Italia.
 * Notice that some data appears more then once per each date - you can filter this using the update_time column.